korekorokero/first-rpg-game/README.md

 Controls:
 - WASD to move
-- press/hold LMB to do a short range attack
+- Press/hold LMB to do a short range attack
-- hold RMB to charge an arrow and release to fire
+- Hold RMB to charge an arrow and release to fire